 Leaders can’t afford to make decisions out of emotions (anger, excitement, or stress); lest their decisions cause permanent destruction.
 Noah’s toxic combination caused such a destruction.
 His descendants are still paying the price for his irrational decisions even in the 21st century- Gaza Conflict.

-He pronounced a curse on Canaan, and in the same breath; spoke blessings on Shem (his first born son) and his descendants.
+He pronounced a curse on Canaan (his grandson), and in the same breath; spoke blessings on Shem (his first born son) and his descendants.
 The name of one of Shem’s five sons was Arphaxad, and he was the ancestor of Terah- the main subject of today’s post.

 For some time now; Terah had been living in a place called Ur of the Chaldeans (today’s Iraq), and his dream was to move his whole family (three generations including him) to ownership of the land in Canaan (today’s Israel).